timlee717/DS2022/labs/lab1-cli.md

 How many lines contain "Captain" in this text?

-**Site note:** `grep` is case-sensitive, so what if we ran the same command searching for lower-case "captain"?
+**Side note:** `grep` is case-sensitive, so what if we ran the same command searching for lower-case "captain"?

 ```
 cat mobydick.txt | grep "captain" | wc -l